 ELIZABETH, NJ - A rainbow flag will fly for the first time at the Union County Courthouse in recognition of June as LGBTQ Pride Month.

-The Union County Board of Chosen Freeholders are holding a public Pride Flag Raising Ceremony for Monday, June 4 at 1 p.m. on the steps of the historic Union County Courthouse on Broad Street in Elizabeth.
+The Union County Board of Chosen Freeholders has announced they are holding a public Pride Flag Raising Ceremony for Monday, June 4 at 1 p.m. on the steps of the historic Union County Courthouse on Broad Street in Elizabeth.

 “Raising the rainbow flag at our County Courthouse is a significant symbol of inclusion and support for the LGBTQ community in Union County,” said Freeholder Chairman Sergio Granados.
 “It is an honor to invite LGBTQ individuals, allies, elected officials and community leaders from throughout the county and the state to join us for this historic event.”